Show All Answers

 Messenger RNA vaccines – also called mRNA vaccines – are a new type of vaccine to protect against infectious diseases. mRNA vaccines do not use the live virus that causes COVID-19.
 They teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.

-The two COVID-19 vaccines currently available in the United States do not contain eggs, preservatives or latex.
+The three COVID-19 vaccines currently available in the United States do not contain eggs, preservatives or latex.
 For a full list of ingredients, please see each vaccine’s Fact Sheet for Recipients and Caregivers:

 The protection someone gains from having an infection (called “natural immunity”) varies, depending on the disease.
 It also varies from person to person.
 Because this virus is new, we don’t know how long natural immunity might last.
 Current evidence suggests that getting the virus again (reinfection) is uncommon in the 90 days after the first infection with the virus that causes COVID-19.